cdig/take-and-make/README.md

 ## Quick Start

-Take & Make are included in [cdFoundation](https://github.com/cdig/cd-foundation).
 The two functions `Take()` and `Make()` are exposed as globals, so they should work anywhere.
 Make sure they're loaded before anything that uses them.

 ## Motivation